openlayers/ol-mapbox-style/README.md

 • **getImage**: (`arg0`: `VectorLayer`\\&lt;`any`> \| `VectorTileLayer`, `arg1`: `string`) => `string` \| `HTMLCanvasElement` \| `HTMLImageElement`

+Function that returns an image for an icon name.
+If the result is an HTMLImageElement, it must already be loaded.
+The layer can be used to call layer.changed() when the loading and processing of the image has finished.
+This function be used for icons not in the sprite or to override sprite icons.

 ##### Type declaration

 ▸ (`arg0`, `arg1`): `string` \| `HTMLCanvasElement` \| `HTMLImageElement`